JamesClonk/JamesClonk.github.io/content/posts/my-tonkatsu-recipe.md

 This is neither a technical blog post, nor is it written in English, I know.
 But please bear with me.
 (It's just 10x easier to write a recipe in German than English 🙈)

+So I just came back recently from a 3 week trip to Japan, and while being there I ate the most amazing Tonkatsu I've ever had!
+If you are ever in Tokyo, you have to go and visit the [Tonkatsu - Masamune](http://www.tonkatsu-masamune.com/) restaurant ([Google Maps](https://goo.gl/maps/nmqzvcFGHPfA5EZF9)).
+The food there is absolutely delicious!

+Naturally this means after coming back to Switzerland I'm now trying to replicate it as closely as possible.
+Thus this Tonkatsu guide came to be.

 ## The definitive guide to Tonkatsu